jUSTbEarOCk/Interactive-Lab-Hub/Lab 2/README.md

 ** Insert ideas, sketches, [Verplank diagrams](https://ccrma.stanford.edu/courses/250a-fall-2004/IDSketchbok.pdf)), storyboards for your ideas **

+**Ideas:** I want to measure the passage of year 2026 through the concerts I have attended or plan to attend.
+Each concert will serve as a milestone throughout the year, with its poster and date displayed on the screen.
+By pressing the upper or lower button, users can move between concerts and see how the year progresses through these events.

+**Sketches:**

 **Put the names of the people you gave feedback to here.
 (Even better, add links to their repos here!)**